study-documentation/react-study/index.md

 `nano ~/.zshrc` <br>

-Once nvm is installed it can be used in projects via the following commands.
+Once nvm is installed it can be used in projects via the following commands.<br>
 `nvm install <node version>`<br>
 `nvm use <node version>`<br>
 `npm install`<br>